omarzxki/dcf-valuation-project/README.md

-# DCF Valuation – Public Company
+# DCF Valuation – Netflix

 This project presents a discounted cash flow (DCF) valuation of a publicly listed company, using realistic assumptions and professional modeling standards.